Rufus For Real

 This is a picture of a sheet pan with baking rack topped with roasted chicken thighs.

-• Let them rest 5 minutes before serving — the juices redistribute, and the skin stays crisp.
+• Let them rest before serving – A few minutes helps the juices settle while keeping the skin crisp.

 this is a close-up picture of roasted chicken thighs garnished with fresh parsley leaves